tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - A Zero-RTT mode was added, saving a round-trip at connection setup for some application data, at the cost of certain security properties.

+- Static RSA and Diffie-Hellman cipher suites have been removed;
+  all public-key based key exchange mechanisms now provide forward secrecy.

 - All handshake messages after the ServerHello are now encrypted.
 The newly introduced EncryptedExtension message allows various extensions